chharvey/counterpoint/docs/reference/types.md

 it contains every value and expression, and is a supertype of every other type.

 The Unknown type is used to describe a value or expression about which nothing is known.
-Therefore, the compiler will not assume it has any properties or valid in some operations.
+Therefore, the compiler will not assume it has any properties or is valid in some operations.

 Every value and expression is assignble to the Unknown type.
 Currently, since there are no valueless expressions,